intelligence38000/android-docs/src/pages/plugins/overview/places.md

 ### Add suggestions
-When users are searching for places inside your app, oftentimes, they have a few places that are frequently visited and thus searched.
+When users are searching for places inside your app, oftentimes, they have a few places that are visited often and thus searched.
 Make things simpler for them by adding specific place suggestions such as their home, work, or favorite restaurant.
 This feature can also be used to insert store locations, or popular places your app is advertising.

-To get started, you'll need to first acquire or create the `CarmenFeature` which describes this place. an example of creating a `CarmenFeature`s given below which only includes the necessary information for our app, neglecting the large amount of additional information we could provide to describe the location.
+To get started, you'll need to first get or create the `CarmenFeature` which describes this place.
+See an example of creating a `CarmenFeature` below which only includes the necessary information for your app, neglecting the large amount of additional information you could provide to describe the location.

 {{
 <CodeLanguageToggle id="carmen-feature" />